jon-harper/E34M1/docs/modules/rear.md

 !!! info "Based on work by [cuiviemen](https://www.printables.com/@cuiviemen_127292)"

-This is a modification of the the sideways inlet that adds clearance for the Beacon connector and a cutout with zip tie anchor for the wire.
-The inlet uses a flat head cap screw to secure the duct to the bottom horns.
-This screw may be left out if necessary.
+This modification of the the sideways inlet has clearance for the Beacon connector and a cutout with zip tie anchor for the USB cable.
+The inlet uses a **flat head cap screw** to secure the duct to the bottom horns.
+This screw may be left out if necessary, but may provide a less secure seal for the duct.

 This inlet is compatible with both [dual horn](bottom.md#dual-horns-for-beacon) and [trihorn](bottom.md#trihorns-for-beacon) beacon ducts.